Google Doodle has Santa Claus set for holiday deliveries

 Twas the doodle before Christmas and all through the 'net, Google's elves were a-stirring to get us all set.

-As gift-givers shift from shopping to wrapping, the holiday turkey begins to thaw, and advent calendars are down to their last unopened window, Sunday's Google Doodle shows us the man of the hour getting ready for his annual mission around the world.
-The lightly animated Holidays 2018 doodle has a trio of elves flinging presents into Santa's sleigh as the reindeer await clearance for takeoff.
+As gift-givers shifted from shopping to wrapping, the holiday turkey began to thaw, and advent calendars got down to their last unopened window, Sunday's Google Doodle showed us the man of the hour getting ready for his annual mission around the world.
+The first of several lightly animated holiday doodles showed a trio of elves flinging presents into Santa's sleigh as the reindeer awaited clearance for takeoff.

-That image is reaching many countries in both the northern and southern hemispheres.
-Greeting folks in the UK, Italy and sub-Saharan Africa is a static, non-Santa illustration, filled with items including tree branches and flowers, cook pot and teakettle, a lone reindeer and a brace of birds (apparently not turtle doves, though),
+That image reached many countries in both the northern and southern hemispheres.
+Greeting folks in the UK, Italy and sub-Saharan Africa was a static, non-Santa illustration, filled with items including tree branches and flowers, cook pot and teakettle, a lone reindeer and a brace of birds (apparently not turtle doves, though).

-These likely won't be the last doodles for this year's Christmas holiday.
-Google's doodle homepage also shows a day 2 illustration ready to go for Christmas Eve, with Santa Claus dropping gifts down a chimney in a snowy suburban landscape.
+On Monday, Christmas Eve, Google offered a day-two Santa-themed doodle with an illustration of Santa Claus dropping gifts down a chimney in a snowy suburban landscape.
+The second-day image for the southern hemisphere shows Santa dropping gifts but not through chimneys.
+And the image for the UK, Italy and sub-Saharan Africa was a new, non-Santa holiday illustration.

+Google is also ready with a Christmas Day doodle, for both hemispheres, featuring Santa and his team napping after their big night.

 Behold Google 20th anniversary Doodle: Take a look back at popular searches since 1998.